uryelah/Advanced-Building-Blocks---Enumerables/README.md

 This project was linted with the provided rubocop configuration files.

-The built Enumerable methods are inside the enumerables.rb file and some helper functoins meant to decrease the complexity of the #my_inject module are located at the helpers.rb file.
+The built Enumerable methods are inside the enumerables.rb file and some helper methods meant to decrease the complexity of the #my_inject module are located at the helpers.rb file.

 This is also part of the [Odin project curriculum](https://www.theodinproject.com/courses/ruby-programming/lessons/advanced-building-blocks)